Correlate Disparate Data Points

 Docker 0 is the default bridge.
 They have now extended into bundles of multiple networks, each with independent bridges.
 Different bridges cannot directly talk to each other.
 It is a private, isolated network offering micro-segmentation and multi-tenancy features.

-The only way for them to communicate is via host namespace and port mapping that is administratively controlled.
+The only way for them to communicate is via host namespace and port mapping, which is administratively controlled.
 Docker multi-host networking is a new feature in 1.9.
 A multi-host network comprises several docker hosts that form a cluster.

 Several containers in each host form the cluster by pointing to the same KV (example -zookeeper) store.
-The KV store that you point to is the one that defines your cluster.
+The KV store that you point to defines your cluster.
 Multi-host networking enables the creation of different topologies and lets the container belong to several networks.
 The KV store may also be another container, allowing you to stay in a 100% container world.

 In recent years, container-based virtualization has become famous for deploying and managing applications.
 Unlike traditional virtualization, which relies on hypervisors to run multiple virtual machines on a single physical server, container-based virtualization leverages lightweight, isolated containers to run applications.